rickdat/DataDay-Workshop/README.md

 - Visit https://astra.datastax.com/ and create an account.
 - Click on "Databases" and then "Create Database".
 For this POC, your database should be on "Google Cloud" and the "us-central1" region.
 Your keyspace should be called "logs"
 - Once database is created, copy the "token" value.
 Then click on "Go to database"
-- Click on the "Connect tab" of your database and copy your database is "ASTRA_DB_ID", below the "Configure your environment" step.
+- Click on the "Connect tab" of your database and copy and save your database is "ASTRA_DB_ID", below the "Configure your environment" step.
 (Step 3)
 - Click on the "CQL Console" tab and create the tables in the "1_db_objects" file.

 **Create an streaming tenant**
 - From the left hand menu, click on "Streaming" and then click "Create Stream"
 - Create your tenant on "Google Cloud" and the "us-central1" region.
 - Click on the "Namespace and Topics" tab.
 Create a new namespace called "events-namespace" and add a persistent Topic named "events-topic" to the namespace.
+- Click on "Sinks" and then "Create Sink" named "events-sink".
+Select the "events-namespace" and Sink type "Astra DB".
+Under "Connect Topics" select your "events-topic"
+- Under "Sink-Specific Configuration" select your Astra Database, enter the token Astra DB token you saved in a previous step.
+Select the "logs" keyspace and type "events" as your table name.
+If the configuration was applies correctly, the mapping should generate automatically.